HappyRehund/mystery-box/README.md

 *   `mystery-box-db-data`: This volume ensures that database data persists even if the `mystery-box-db` container is stopped or removed.

 **Networks:**
-*   `mystery-box-network`: This custom network allows communication between containers (`mystery-box-db` and `mystery-box-api`) using their service names.
+*   `mystery-box-network`: This custom network allows communication between containers using their service names.

 ### How to Run the Application